Pathoschild/canimod.github.io/guides/using-mods.md

 ### On Windows
 1. Download the [latest version of SMAPI](https://github.com/ClxS/SMAPI/releases).
-2. Extract the `.zip` file somewhere.
+2. Extract the `.zip` file somewhere (but not in your game folder!).
 3. Double-click `install.exe`, and follow the on-screen instructions.
    _The installer will detect your game and add SMAPI for you._
-4. To play with mods, you need to launch `StardewModdingAPI.exe`.
+4. To play with mods, you need to launch the `StardewModdingAPI.exe` that was added to your game folder (not the one in the installer folder).
    * **Scenario A: you launch the game through Steam:**
      1. In the Steam client, right-click _Stardew Valley_ and choose _Properties_.
      2. Click _Set Launch Options_.